aman-chhetri/TLDR.ai/README.md

 ---
 ### 📖 **Overview**
 `TLDR.ai` is a modern web application that automatically summarizes long-form text content into concise, readable summaries.
 The application allows users to input text directly or upload documents in various formats (TXT, PDF, DOCX).
-It leverages the DeepSeek-R1-Zero AI model through the OpenRouter API to generate high-quality summaries efficiently.
+It now leverages the Google Gemini API to generate high-quality summaries efficiently.

 The application name `"TLDR" stands for "Too Long; Didn't Read"` - a common internet acronym that perfectly captures the application's purpose of condensing lengthy content into digestible summaries.